pranishx/odin-recipes/README.md

-# Here we going to create a recipes app using html
+# Here going to build a recipes app using html

- - we are add multiple html files
+ - going add multiple html files